I teach at a Uni and this is my take on trading online

 In Pakistan, the wealth management departments of banks offer mutual funds and index investment products to their clients.
 There are 400 regulated stock brokerage houses who are members of Pakistan Stock Exchange.

 The country has over 220,000 retail stock traders (private individual investors).
-In addition; it has 1,886 foreign (hedge funds, index funds, governments), and 883 local (banks, insurance firms, provincial / federal governments, pension funds, large businesses) institutional investors buying and selling stocks in Pakistan Stock Exchange (PSX).
+In addition; it has 1,886 foreign (hedge funds, index funds, western governments), and 883 local (banks, insurance firms, provincial / federal governments, pension funds, large businesses) institutional investors buying and selling stocks in Pakistan Stock Exchange (PSX).

 As of February 23, 2018, PSX has 559 publicly-traded companies listed on its exchange.